-- To develop awareness within each individual that they are unique, special and have strengths and talents which should be celebrated and nurtured to prepare them for the future. - To develop awareness in our pupils of their needs and help them learn and implement strategies to support themselves. - To encourage an atmosphere of mutual support where pupils are sympathetic to each other and stronger through the unity of the group. - To help our pupils develop into lifelong learners who appreciate that furthering their education and increasing their level of attainment increases their chances of a happy, independent, and secure future. - To provide all pupils with a broad, balanced, and differentiated curriculum in line with the requirements of the National Curriculum and their individual needs.
+- To develop awareness within each individual that they are unique, special and have strengths and talents which should be celebrated and nurtured to prepare them for the future. - To develop awareness in our pupils of their needs and help them learn and implement strategies to support themselves. - To encourage an atmosphere of mutual support where pupils are sympathetic to each other and stronger through the unity of the group. - To help our pupils develop into lifelong learners who appreciate that furthering their education and increasing their level of attainment increases their chances of a happy, independent, and secure future. - To provide all pupils with a broad, balanced, and differentiated curriculum that is broken down into small steps of learning.
+Our curriculum is linked to

-- To assist pupils, through the curriculum, to explore their own abilities and to achieve success; raising their self-esteem, confidence, and motivation, and enabling them to cope better in other areas of their lives. - To equip all pupils with the skills, qualifications, emotional strength, and self-confidence required for the transition from Maple Tree Primary School to the next phase of their lives, be it re-integration to a mainstream school, transitioning to secondary school, or another form of positive engagement in society. - To enable those not achieving age-related expectations to narrow or close the gap. - To enable pupils to progress based on ability not age. - To be challenging and stretch our pupils to achieve their potential.
+- but not solely based on the National Curriculum.
+At Maple Tree we prioritise learning opportunities according to the needs of individuals through an outcomes driven approach. - To assist pupils, through the curriculum, to explore their own abilities and to achieve success; raising their self-esteem, confidence, and motivation, and enabling them to cope better in other areas of their lives. - To equip all pupils with the skills, qualifications, emotional strength, and self-confidence required for the transition from Maple Tree Primary School to the next phase of their lives, be it re-integration to a mainstream school, transitioning to secondary school, or another form of positive engagement in society. - To enable those not achieving age-related expectations to narrow or close the gap. - To enable pupils to progress based on ability not age. - To be challenging and stretch our pupils to achieve their potential.